SHRED. Customer Support logo

 All articles

 Variable light conditions can really affect how much fun you’re having.
 When the light changes, you want to make sure you’re prepared with the appropriately tinted lenses.
-Each lens has a Visual Light Transmission, or VLT, percentage unit that describes how much light the lens will allow through to your eyes.
+Each lens has a Visual Light Transmission, or VLT percentage that describes how much light the lens will allow through to your eyes.
 The higher the VLT percentage, the more light goes through (great for dark conditions), the lower the percentage the less light goes through (great for bright conditions).
-The VLT percentages are further simplified under 5 subcategories:

 S0= Night Skiing or Riding